top of page

 Cofan historical and ancestral values, practices, and identities

-The Cofan Education Project is a transformative initiative focused on preserving and transmitting the rich cultural heritage of the Cofan people in Amazonian Ecuador and Colombia.
-This project addresses the urgent need to empower Indigenous communities by strengthening their ability to protect their culture and territory.
+The Cofan Education Project is a transformative initiative focused on preserving and transmitting the rich cultural heritage of the Cofan people in [Amazonian Ecuador and Colombia.
+This project addresses the urgent need to [empower Indigenous communities] by strengthening their ability to protect their culture, territory, and biodiversity.

 Central to the project is FAI's vision of using a simplified mechanism known as the “3, 6, & 9 Triune,” which involves three key components: “integrative guidance” as a basic information orientation, “interactive enabler” as an exchange between entities, and “encompassing unifier” as the impact of uniting these elements.
-This framework can be applied to a wide range of global issues, particularly in the realm of cultural preservation and empowerment for socially disadvantaged groups.
+This framework can be applied to a wide range of global issues, particularly in the realm of cultural preservation, Indigenous education, and environmental sustainability.

-FAI’s first effort in this direction focuses on the Cofan people.
-This challenge takes on a global urgency since Indigenous Peoples are stewards of over 70% of the world’s natural areas, representing one of the largest carbon sinks in dealing with climate change.
-Since 2021, Oliver and Claire Niklin, on behalf of FAI have worked with Amelia Quenama, Gissela Yumbo, and Emmy Mosburg Borman to create an innovative cultural transmission program.
+FAI’s first effort in this direction focuses on the Cofan Indigenous people.
+This challenge takes on global urgency since Indigenous Peoples are stewards of over 70% of the world’s natural areas, representing one of the largest carbon sinks in dealing with climate change and ecosystem protection.
+Since 2021, Oliver and Claire Nicklin, on behalf of FAI, have worked with Cofan leaders and educators Amelia Quenama, Gissela Yumbo, and Emmy Mosburg Borman to create an innovative cultural transmission and education program.
 The curriculum includes subjects such as medicinal and food plants, the A’ingae language, traditional hunting, fishing, crafts, building techniques, and cooking methods.

 This program aims to preserve and teach Cofan traditions in a manner that honors both traditional knowledge and modern educational practices.
 Working alongside community experts, the team has documented over 100 medicinal plants, along with traditional techniques, foods, crafts, and daily practices of the Cofan people.
-This valuable information is being compiled into a comprehensive Cofan Encyclopedia to safeguard this cultural heritage.
+This valuable information is being compiled into a comprehensive Cofan Encyclopedia, a living record designed to safeguard and share this cultural heritage among current and future generations.
+The encyclopedia forms a foundation for long-term digital preservation and intercultural learning about Indigenous Amazonian knowledge systems..

 Beyond the immediate benefit to the Cofan communities of Ecuador and Colombia, the project can serve as a model for other indigenous communities, offering a framework that emphasizes self-determined cultural preservation rather than externally imposed values.
 At the same time, this integrative guidance extends to training for incorporating modern technologies involving motorized canoes, drones, and geographic information systems.
 Importantly, all of these educational programs are interactively shared among the Cofan community to favorably impact their viability.